-Atlas offers a world-recognized CPTED Practitioners Certification program through Atlas Safety and Security Design, Inc. and the International CPTED Association.
+Atlas offers a world-recognized CPTED Practitioners Certification program through Atlas Safety and Security Design Inc. and is approved at a Class B level of the International CPTED Association (ICA) Course Accreditation Program.
 The professional version has 30 AIA accepted Health Safety Welfare (HSW) credits for architects and is accepted as a continuing education credit course for law enforcement certification, urban planners, landscape architects, security directors needing credits for their Certified Protection Professional (CPP) certification from ASIS International.
 The course is offered every semester as an on-line E-Learning class that upon your successful completion, issues a recognizable nationally accepted certificate signed by Randy Atlas Ph.D., FAIA, CPP.

 Designing Safe Communities with CPTED

 CPTED or Crime Prevention Through Environmental Design is a holistic approach to design security into the built environment and make it more resilient and unattractive for incivilities, crime, violence, and terror.
 CPTED is based upon the concept that proper design and effective use of the built environment, can lead to a reduction in both the incidence and fear of crime (a predatory stranger to stranger crime, and terrorism) while improving the quality of life (where we live, work, and play).
 CPTED strategies developed from this multi-disciplinary approach have been adopted by numerous professional organizations, and cities, internationally.
 Designing Safe Communities with CPTED is a class that reflects the most current knowledge and practice of crime prevention into the built environment, and directly applicable to today’s world of threats and vulnerabilities, including street crime, workplace violence, and acts of terrorism.